vignesh-vj5/NLP/README.md

       * `pip install streamlit`
                 * Streamlit is an open-source Python library that makes it easy to build beautiful apps for machine learning.
-                  Once you install just locate to the project directory and run `streamlit <<filename.py>>` via terminal.
+                  Once you install just locate to the project directory and run `streamlit run <<filename.py>>` via terminal.
 Local URL and Network URL will be generated.
 Copy either of the address and run it via your desired browser.

       * **N.B.** For composing the streamlit script, I employed Sublime Text for editing convenience.
 You can use your favourite one.
 Also Usage of Anaconda Navigator ensures that you don't face any dependency crashes since installations that you make via pip will be in the conda environment.
 To make sure you are on the conda environment just look-out for **(base)** in the terminal before the username.
 If it is not there, hit `conda activate` if you are using Anaconda prompt.